HomeSpan/HomeSpan/docs/FAQ.md

 #### Does HomeSpan support video and audio streams?

 * No, HomeSpan does not support streaming services, such as Audio Stream Management, Data Stream Transport Management, or Camera RTP Management.
+See [HomeSpan Services and Characteristics](ServiceList.md) for a complete list of all Services supported by HomeSpan.

 #### Does HomeSpan work with PlatformIO?